-At St Kew, we provide highly effective teaching and learning within a culture of challenge, nurture and support enabling all children to progress and be the best they can be.
-Our curriculum enables as many children as possible to achieve a Good Level of Development by the end of their time in the Early Years Foundation Stage (EYFS) and we build on this in subsequent years.
+At St Kew, we provide highly effective teaching and learning within a culture of challenge, nurture and support, enabling all children to progress and be the best they can be.
+Our curriculum enables children to achieve a Good Level of Development by the end of their time in the Early Years Foundation Stage (EYFS) and we build on this in subsequent years.